sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 4
 ~~~

-That remarkable piece of code will simply output each change made to the variable a, but wait a minute what about ...
+That simple piece of code will simply output each change made to the variable a, but wait a minute what about ...

 ```dollar